Ivaned18/DataMed/README.md

 ### Getting Started

 To use this theme you can fork this repository on GitHub (For some more information on how to fork a repository, [ check out our guide, "Forking Projects"](https://help.github.com/articles/fork-a-repo/).) or download this file from [here](http://christianrd.github.io/DataMed).
-For more information [go to documental](http://christianrd.github.io/DataMed). :sparkling_heart:
+For more information [go to documental](http://christianrd.github.io/DataMed). :mortar_board:

 ### Bugs and Issues